mike-ward/mike-ward.github.io/_posts/2006-12-27-webos-roundup---10-online-operating-systems.md

 ---
 layout: post
-title:  WebOS Roundup - 10 Online Operating Systems
+title: 'WebOS Roundup - 10 Online Operating Systems'
 ---
 [WebOS’s](http://en.wikipedia.org/wiki/Webtop) (sometimes called Webtops) are online systems designed to resemble a standard PC desktop while making it accessible from anywhere in the world.
 These virtual desktops look and feel like a Windows desktop (or Linux or Mac) but work through a Web browser making any Web capable computer a portal to your applications and data.
 None of these systems are mature enough to replace your operating system just yet but they show promise.